AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-51819-placing-multiple-orders-with-same-quote-ID.md

 ## Issue

-Multiple orders can be placed with the same quote ID.
+Multiple orders can be placed with the same quote id.

 <u>Steps to reproduce</u>: